Completely eliminated my severe anxiety symptoms with three supplements!

 Turmeric is not to be confused with curcumin (turmeric contains curcumin, but turmeric has many other active ingredients, including: ar-turmerone, demethoxycurcumin, bisdemethoxycurcumin, atlantone, and zingiberone; I suspect the ar-turmerone in turmeric may have the main anti-anxiety effect, as ar-turmerone is thought to reduce microglial activation).
 So don't buy curcumin thinking it is turmeric; they are not the same.

-My anxiety was so severe that on bad days it would often border on mild psychosis.
-So it is quite amazing that just by taking these 3 supplements together, I have pretty much eliminated my anxiety disorder symptoms.
-OK, I still have chronic fatigue syndrome, but ditching the anxiety is a great improvement.
-Note that generalized anxiety disorder involves mental tension and/or worry; in my case, there was no worry, just severe mental tension.
+Note that generalized anxiety disorder (GAD) involves mental tension and/or worry; in my case, there was no worry, just severe mental tension (feeling on edge or highly-strung).
 This anti-anxiety protocol worked very well to eliminate the mental tension.

 Most of these supplements should start working within two hours or so of taking them; if you don't feel the benefits within a few hours, then they are probably not going to work for you.